ChimeHQ/Flexer/README.md

 ## Look-Ahead

 Core to lexing is the ability to look ahead at future tokens without advancing.
 Flexer implements look-ahead with a protocol called `LookAheadIteratorProtocol`.
-The whole implemenation is inspired by the `lazy` property of `Sequence`, and works very similarly.
+The whole implementation is inspired by the `lazy` property of `Sequence`, and works very similarly.

 ```swift
 let lookAheadSequence = anySequence.lookAhead